Learning Scuba Diving Skills On Your Knees

 Diving skills work intuitively if taught in neutral, horizontal trim; where the student is unambiguously taught from the very start that their trim/buoyancy is a priority and shouldn’t be allowed to degrade just because they get busy practising something new.
 This approach creates a positive habitual response which, in the long term, also promotes increased situational awareness and decreases task loading when performing new skills.

 I’ve seen wreck divers go vertical and cause silt-outs when focusing on guideline deployment.
-I’ve seen technical divers blow decompression ceilings because their buoyancy and/trim degraded when practising air-shares or gas-switches.
+I’ve seen technical divers blow decompression ceilings because their buoyancy and/or trim are degraded when practising air shares or gas switches.
 It is bad training that results in negative habitual responses that cause these tendencies.

 Training is typically done from a horizontal-trim hover position.
-However, some of the recreational training agencies are beginning to acknowledge the issue of negative response conditioning in relation to neutral buoyancy based skills practice.
+However, some recreational training agencies are beginning to acknowledge the issue of negative response conditioning in relation to neutral buoyancy-based skills practice.

-PADI published an article in their professional journal in 2012 that first suggested the benefits of “getting off the knees” as a more effective long-term teaching approach.
+PADI published an article in their professional journal in Spring 2011 that first suggested the benefits of “getting off the knees” as a more effective long-term teaching approach.
 Where adopted, this approach has been reported as effective.
-Based on this success, I would expect PADI to issue stronger guidelines on neutral buoyancy skills training in the future.
+Based on this success, I expected PADI to issue stronger guidelines on neutral buoyancy skills training in the future.
+Regrettably, that never happened.

 I won’t deny that teaching diving courses which insist upon students constantly maintaining good buoyancy control and proper horizontal trim is more challenging for both the instructor and the student.

-That approach to training takes longer because the students must develop good buoyancy and trim before they can progress onto learning other skills.
+That approach to training takes longer because the students must develop good buoyancy and trim before they can progress on learning other skills.
 It is also harder for the instructor to control and ‘shepherd’ their neutrally buoyant students during skills practice sessions.
-The approach increases instructor workload, requires capable experience and no small measure of motivation and professionalism.
+The approach increases instructor workload and requires capable experience and no small measure of motivation and professionalism.

 Last, but not least, this approach demands instructors who are, themselves, actually capable of demonstrating and teaching the entire spectrum of scuba skills from a reliable, stable and consistent platform of horizontally trim, stable, neutral buoyancy.
 It would be very wrong to assume that most scuba diving instructors possess this level of competency.

-In reality, teaching scuba diving skills in neutral buoyancy and proper trim demands smaller class sizes, more time, more cost; and a diving instructor that is willing to accept the challenge of training their students effectively for the long-term.
+In reality, teaching scuba diving skills in neutral buoyancy and proper trim demands smaller class sizes, more time, and more cost; and a diving instructor that is willing to accept the challenge of training their students effectively for the long term.